-Both managers and employees face challenges when working remotely.
+Managers and employees both encounter new hurdles when working remotely, including the initial challenge of creating and optimizing their remote workspace.
 Leaders need to adapt and use new ways to communicate to foster and sustain employee engagement as well as to support their employees’ mental wellness needs.
 When working in an office environment, there are often clear signs when employees are experiencing stress.
 This can be displayed by increased emotional reactions to situations or insufficient motivation and lackluster performance.

 It is essential that business leaders move quickly to acknowledge and deal with the challenges of stress when they see it impacting their employees.
 Leaders who reach out to remote workers displaying distress signals by offering support can make a significant impact on their future wellness state.
 Remote workers tend to respond positively to a real show of empathy, such as a caring ear to listen to their anxieties and concerns.
 They appreciate small gestures like a 1:1 call or a personalized email - something to let them know that someone cares enough about them to reach out.

 The epidemic has created a lot of change and uncertainty in everyone’s day-to-day lives.
 These are neither normal times nor normal working conditions.
 Employees typically do not perform as well when they are in highly-stressed states as they do when in a more relaxed frame of mind.
 Stress often manifests itself in sloppy, inaccurate or late work, clues that remote workers are exhibiting signs of burnout.

 Employees are a company’s most important asset to help ensure ongoing business productivity and success.
 To this end, business leaders need to demystify situations that can cause uncertainty for employees by putting everyone’s mind at ease.
 This can readily be done by sharing information, answering questions as well as providing hope for the future.